JuliaGPU/KernelAbstractions.jl/docs/src/quickstart.md

 ## Launching kernel on the host

-You can construct a kernel for a specific backend by calling the kernel function with the first argument being the device of type `KA.Device`, the second argument being the size of the workgroup and the third argument being a static `ndrange`.
-The second and third argument are optional.
-After instantiating the kernel you can launch it by calling the kernel object with the right arguments and some keyword arguments that configure the specific launch.
+You can construct a kernel for a specific backend by calling the kernel function, with the first argument being the device of type `KA.Device`, the second argument being the size of the workgroup and the third argument being a static `ndrange`.
+The second and third arguments are optional.
+After instantiating the kernel, you can launch it by calling the kernel object with these arguments and some keyword arguments configuring the specific launch.

 ```julia
 A = ones(1024, 1024)